 Every column is sortable by clicking it, which makes it easy to identify any errors, issues or tags that are too long.

 Netpeak Spider doesn’t have a page limit (as far as I know) and you can use proxies to speed up the process.
 Just like Screaming Frog you should get your results in a matter of minutes.
 If you have any glaring errors it will highlight that row in red, or there is an errors tab near the top.
 If you have any duplicate title, description or keyword tags than they will show on the right side.

 Link Sleuth is another alternative similar to Netpeak Spider and Screaming Frog in finding broken links.
 If you're looking for the most features for a website audit then Screaming Frog is probably the way to go.

 Moz offers a free 30-day trial when you sign up, and you can use their tools along with their on-page grader for all of your pages.
 After it is finished running, you will get a report that goes over all of the fixes you need for that page along with how to optimize it for the main keyword of that page.

 You'll get an A-F grade, and you want to see green check marks to the left of everything to show that you have that page optimized for that keyword.
 If you need to change anything in the right column under "difficult," it will tell you if it is an easy or moderate fix and gives you information on what you need to do to fix it.

-What to do when your website audit is done
+What to do when your website design audit is done

-If you need help auditing your website let us know and we can give you a free website consultation.
+If you need help auditing your website design let us know and we can give you a free website consultation.
 We've been helping Lancaster, Harrisburg, and York small businesses with website design and SEO for 20 years.